Fitness Approximation through Machine Learning: Proposed Method

 The switch condition can be defined in various ways depending on the specific problem and requirements.
 It may involve measuring the accuracy of the model's predictions, considering a predefined threshold, or other criteria related to the state of the population and the model.
 In situations where the model's accuracy falls below the desired threshold, the algorithm can revert back to evolution mode until the condition for switching to prediction mode is met once again.

 Determining an appropriate switch condition is crucial for balancing the trade-off between the accuracy of fitness approximation and the computational efficiency of the algorithm.
 It requires tuning to find the optimal configuration for a given problem domain.
-Overall, the switch condition serves as a pivotal component in our approach, enabling a smooth transition from evolution mode to prediction mode based on a predefined criterion.
+Overall, the switch condition serves as a pivotal component in our approach, enabling a smooth transition between evolution mode and prediction mode based on a predefined criterion.

 We defined and tested four different switch conditions, each having a hyperparameter called \textit{switch\_threshold}:

 \begin{enumerate} \item \textbf{Dataset size.} The simplest solution entailed performing regular evolution until the dataset reaches a certain size threshold, and then transitioning to prediction mode indefinitely.
 Although simple, this switch condition is less likely to adapt to the evolutionary state due to its inability to switch back to evolution mode.